This privacy notice tells you what to expect when rightsnet collects personal information.

 If you complete a vacancy submission form, your personal information (which includes your name, organisation, email address and any other details you provide to us which identify you as an individual) will be processed by us to respond to your booking/submission and any query or other matter you have raised.

 Personal information sent by email or electronic means may not be confidential.
 Under the General Data Protection Regulation 2018, you have the right to make a formal request in writing for access to personal information (or "personal data") held about you by rightsnet, to inspect it and to have it corrected, or removed if it is wrong.
-Please direct your requests to: Data Protection Working Group, rightsnet, Watson House, 54 Baker Street, London, W1U 7BU.
+Please direct your requests to: Data Protection Working Group, rightsnet, 4th Floor, 18 St Cross Street, London EC1N 8UN.

 Our email newsletters